spryker/spryker-docs/docs/scu/dev/features/integrating-code-releases.md

   - Transfer definition
   - DB schema definition

-## Release rating
+## Release integrability rating

-The release rating is a measure of the integrability coverage of a code release.
+Release integrability rating is a measure of the integrability coverage of a code release.
 It represents the percentage of automatically integratable plugins, configurations, schemas, and other components.

-This rating is determined during internal testing, where the generated integration code is compared with the manually released code to assess the level of integration achieved.
-If both are equal, then the release is fully integratable.
+This rating is determined during the internal testing where the generated integration code is compared with the manually released code to assess the level of integration achieved.
+If both are equal, then the release is fully auto-integratable.

-There are type of releases that provide only dependency updates without any code integrations, so-called module-only releases.
+There are types of releases that provide only dependency updates without any code integrations, so-called module-only releases.
 Such releases have 100% coverage.

-The Upgrader's PRs contain the rating for the suggested releases.
+Each of the Upgrader's PRs contains the release rating of the suggested release.

 # Enable and configure